-The Supreme Court’s decision in the case of Wyatt v Vince UKSC14 is of vital importance to divorcing and divorced couples underlining the need to always obtain final settlement orders with respect to financial claims arising from the marriage.
+The case underlines the need to always obtain final settlement orders with respect to financial claims arising from the marriage.

 The case involves an application by Mrs Wyatt (the “Wife”) for a financial order against her ex-husband Mr Vince (the “Husband”).
 The parties were married in 1982, they separated in 1984 having had one child together.
 During the marriage, their standard of living had not been high, living mainly on state benefits.
 For many years after the end of their relationship both parties continued to live a frugal life with minimal income and very few assets.
 However, in the mid-1990’s the Husband founded a multi-million pound company in respect of which the Wife made no contribution.
 The parties did not divorce until 1992 and did not finalise any financial claims they had against each other, as provided for in Law.
 In 2011, over 18 years after their divorce and 27 years after they separated, the Wife brought a claim against the Husband for financial support which she quantified at £1.9 million.